 What is a psychiatrist?
 What is the difference between a psychiatrist and a psychologist?

-Why see a psychiatrist in Philadelphia or psychiatric nurse practitioner in Philadelphia when my primary care doctor can write for the same medications?
+Why see a Psychiatrist in Philadelphia when my primary care doctor can write for the same medications?

-Whether you live in Philadelphia, Cherry Hill or the main line, finding a psychiatrist or psychiatric nurse practitioner that fits your specific needs can seem overwhelming.
+Whether you live in Philadelphia, Cherry Hill or the main line, finding a Psychiatrist that fits your specific needs can seem overwhelming.
 However, it’s no different than finding a specialist in any other area of medicine.
-Talk to your doctor about psychiatrists in Philadelphia that they recommend, call the departments of psychiatry in Philadelphia at local hospitals or teaching institutions, call your insurance carrier and ask about psychiatrists in Philadelphia and psychiatric nurse practitioners near you that accept your insurance plan or search the Internet for psychiatrists in Philadelphia.
+Talk to your doctor about Psychiatrists in Philadelphia that they recommend, call the departments of Psychiatry at local hospitals or teaching institutions, call your insurance carrier and ask about Psychiatrists near you that accept your insurance plan or search the Internet for Psychiatrists in Philadelphia.
 Specify in search engines what you are looking for (and where).
-For example, searching “find psychiatrists” may give you a list of psychiatrists throughout the United States, while searching with phrases like “psychiatrist in philadelphia,” “psychiatrists in philadelphia,” “psychiatrist near me” or “psychiatrists near me” will direct you to psychiatric nurse practitioners and psychiatrists in Philadelphia.
-Search engines like “Psychology Today” can allow you to filter searches based on insurances accepted or areas of psychiatric expertise.
-If you have family or friends who have seen Philadelphia psychiatrists or nurse practitioners it may be reasonable to ask if they would recommend or not recommend a certain doctor or psychiatrist in Philadelphia.
-See the resources tab for additional information on finding a psychiatrist.
+For example, searching “find psychiatrists” may give you a list of psychiatrists throughout the United States, while searching with phrases like “psychiatrist in philadelphia,” will direct you to providers in your geographical region.
+Search engines like “Psychology Today” can allow you to filter searches based on insurances accepted or areas of Psychiatric expertise.
+If you have family or friends who have seen Philadelphia Psychiatrists it may be reasonable to ask if they would recommend (or not recommend) a certain Psychiatrist in Philadelphia.
+See the resources tab for additional information.

-I’ve found several psychiatrists near me, now how do I choose the best Philadelphia psychiatrist for me?
+I’ve found several Psychiatrists near me, now how do I choose the best Psychiatrist for me?

-Take your specific psychiatric illness or struggle into consideration.
-For example, if you have been hospitalized for your mental illness, you would likely benefit from a Philadelphia psychiatrist with admitting privileges at a hospital nearby.
-In this case, you may want to call Philadelphia psychiatric departments directly (University of Pennsylvania & Jefferson for example).
-If you struggle with anxiety and panic, you may want a psychiatrist in Philadelphia trained in CBT or exposure therapy.
-If you are looking for a child or adolescent, you would likely benefit from a Philadelphia psychiatrist who completed a child and adolescent fellowship.
-If you have multiple medical co-morbidities, you may benefit from a psychiatrist in Philadelphia who has a strong medical background or is affiliated with a hospital network where you currently have providers in other areas of medicine (making coordination of care more seamless).
+Take your specific Psychiatric illness or struggle into consideration.
+For example, if you have been hospitalized for your mental illness, you would likely benefit from a Philadelphia Psychiatrist with admitting privileges at a hospital nearby.
+In this case, you may want to call Philadelphia Psychiatric departments directly (University of Pennsylvania & Jefferson for example).
+If you are looking for a child or adolescent, you would likely benefit from a Philadelphia Psychiatrist who completed a child and adolescent fellowship.
+If you have multiple medical co-morbidities, you may benefit from a Psychiatrist who has a strong medical background or is affiliated with a hospital network where you currently have providers in other areas of medicine (making coordination of care more seamless).

-Finally, psychiatry and mental health treatment in Philadelphia is not unlike other areas of medicine in that psychiatrists’ offices are run in different ways (none being “right” or “wrong” but you may have a preference).
-Do you want a 5-minute checkup or a 50-minute therapy session?
-Do you want a psychiatrist or nurse practitioner who prescribes quickly or more conservatively?
-Do you want to see a psychiatrist or nurse practitioner in your neighborhood or a few towns over?
-Do you want the ability to have walk-in psychiatric visits or do you want to have a “reserved” time?
-Do you want a separate therapist and Philadelphia psychiatrist or one provider who does both?
+Finally, Psychiatry and mental health treatment in Philadelphia is not unlike other areas of medicine in that Psychiatrists’ offices are run in different ways (none being “right” or “wrong” but you may have a preference).
+Do you want a 5-minute checkup, 20-minute visit or the option for 45-minute followup sessions?
+Do you want a Psychiatrist who prescribes quickly or more conservatively?
+Do you want to see a Psychiatrist in your neighborhood or a few towns over?
+Do you want the ability to have walk-in Psychiatric visits (we do not offer this service) or do you want to have a “reserved” time?
 Do you want a psychiatrist who accepts your insurance or do you prefer fee-for-service for discreetness?
-Would you prefer to not even go to a psychiatrist’s office at all and have Tele-psychiatry or phone appointments?

-If you are interested in seeing a psychiatrist in Philadelphia or psychiatric nurse practitioner in Philadelphia, I recommend that you just call one directly.
+If you are interested in seeing a Psychiatrist, I recommend that you just call one directly.
 What better way to see if someone will be a good fit and quickly get some of these questions answered!